sarahutton981/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

 This quote emphasizes that over-concern with efficiency early in the development process can lead to complex, hard-to-maintain code and might not actually solve performance issues effectively.
 Instead, focus on writing clear, correct, and maintainable code first.
 Optimize only when necessary, based on measured performance data, rather than speculative assumptions.
 Remember, simplicity and clarity enhance robustness and evolvability, which are often more valuable attributes for long-term software success.

+# 2024-01-24
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and simplicity in your solutions.
+Avoid over-engineering; complex code is harder to maintain and debug.
+Remember that the best code is often the one that's easiest to understand and reason about.
+Continuously refactor and aim to reduce complexity, while keeping functionality intact."